Jaland Lowe: College career

+Pittsburgh

-During his freshman season, he played in 33 games and averaged 9.6 points, 2.8 rebounds, and 3.3 assists per game.
+During his freshman season, Lowe played in 33 games and averaged 9.6 points, 2.8 rebounds, and 3.3 assists per game.

 In July 2024, Lowe participated at the CP3 Elite Camp in Las Vegas, NV.
 The camp was led by Chris Paul and he was joined by 15 other top college guards at the camp.
 In August 2024, Lowe was invited to participate in the Nike Elite Skills event that takes place at the Nike Basketball Academy in Portland, OR.

 In March 2025, Lowe was named Third Team All-ACC.

+After playing two seasons at Pittsburgh, Lowe entered the NCAA transfer portal and transferred to the University of Kentucky.

+Kentucky

+Lowe played in only 9 games at Kentucky due to a shoulder injury sustained during a pre-season scrimmage.
+On March 28, 2026, he announced his intention to re-enter the transfer portal.

+Georgetown

+On April 13, 2026, Lowe announced that he would transfer to Georgetown University.
+He also announced that he would be seeking a medical redshirt waiver from the NCAA in light of his shoulder injury suffered the previous season.